-The applicant has indicated that they may utilize private rainwater catchment systems for each additional lot.
+The applicant has indicated that they will utilize private rainwater catchment systems for the lots created by the proposed subdivision.
 We have no objection to the use of rainwater catchment systems; however, we cannot approve or comment as to the adequacy of those systems as they do not meet the requirements of the Department's Water System Standards.